The galaxy power spectrum on the lightcone: deep, wide-angle redshift surveys and the turnover scale: Spatial statistics on the lightcone

 \subsection{Two-point correlation function on the past lightcone}

-Let us now compute the expectation of the product of the density field at two separate locations on the lightcone.
-Using the FSB expansion from \Eqn{eq:Dlmr} we find that this can be written as \cite{Yamamotoetal1999}:
+Let us now compute the expectation of the product of the lightcone density field at two separate locations.
+Using the sFB expansion from \Eqn{eq:Dlmr} and making use of \Eqn{eq:n5}, we find that this can be written as \cite{Yamamotoetal1999}:

-On substituting in for the harmonic amplitudes given by \Eqns{eq:Dlmr_amp}{eq:Dlmr*_amp} the above expression becomes:
+where the angled brackets denote an ensemble average process.
+On inserting our expression for the harmonic amplitudes, given by \Eqn{eq:Dlmr}, the above expression can be written as: